PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-13 16:54:08
+Last updated: 2024-04-13 16:54:44
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon